Check out our helpful tips For each season of the year

 Spring is a good time to perform regular maintenance on all outdoor electrical items.
 Use the following list as a guideline to check all your outdoor lighting and electrical outlets:

 - Inspect all weather-proof covers for exterior plugs and switches.
 Upgrade to the new “in use” type covers.
 Make sure they are properly sealed and that there are no cracks in the covers.
 This will ensure that water and moisture don’t enter the box causing corrosion or power loss.

 - Check landscape lighting for broken or damaged light fixtures or insulation on wiring.

 - Check that all landscape and exterior lights are working properly and that there are no burnt out bulbs.
+LED bulbs or fixtures are a good idea.
 Keep your home well-lit to prevent accidents and to protect your home from burglary.
 Consider installing motion sensor lights for any that need replacing.

 - Make sure that extension cords are not being permanently used outside.
 Extension cords are not designed to withstand varying weather conditions and can deteriorate over time and cause an electrical shock – consider adding an additional exterior plug instead.